arrow_backBack to homemenu_bookDocumentation

 Contacts and records

-Contact records become more valuable when Flow submissions, labels, campaign history, and owner context are close to the active thread.
-This lets the team act quickly without leaving the working surface to reconstruct what already happened.
+Records become more useful when Flow submissions, labels, campaign history, and owner context are visible next to the active thread.
+That is what lets the team act without leaving the working surface to reconstruct what already happened.

 Documentation